playarea1980/sre-app/README.md

   --set volumePermissions.enabled=true \
   --set primary.persistence.size=2Gi

-Please ensure Postgress is up and password is working as i was seeing issues with the latest postgres image Run this commands to ensue Postgress is installed and working correctly
+Please ensure Postgress is up and password is working as authentication issues were seen with the latest postgres image Run this commands to ensue Postgress is installed and working correctly

 export POSTGRES_PASSWORD=$(kubectl get secret --namespace stord sre-db-postgresql -o jsonpath="{.data.postgres-password}" | base64 -d)